darendk/Projet-GOPIGO3/README.md

 # GoPiGo3 ROS Autonomous Navigation
 #Collaborators:
- -BALOOMOODY DAREN
+ `BALOOMOODY DAREN
- -YASH BEEHARRY
+ `YASH BEEHARRY
- -KRITIKA BISSESSUR
+ `KRITIKA BISSESSUR
- -HACHIM HASANI BACAR
+ `HACHIM HASANI BACAR
 This repository contains the necessary setup and code to control the GoPiGo3 robot autonomously using ROS (Robot Operating System) and three ultrasonic sensors.

 ## Table of Contents